 Facts Worth Considering:

 Most companies consider the job offer as the final step in the process.

 Studies have shown that changing jobs is one of the 4 most stressful experiences in life – the others being moving home, the death of a loved one and the breakdown of a relationship.

-The first 4 to 8 weeks of a new job are critical and will influence how long a person stays, their work ethic, how well they align to the corporate culture and their overall contribution.
+The first 4 to 8 weeks of a new job are critical influence for how long a person stays, their work ethic, how well they align to the corporate culture and the overall contribution they will make.

 New employees are rarely given a written set of clearly defined performance goals when starting a new job.

-Even in a healthy company, one resignation can quickly become more.
+Even in a healthy company, one resignation can trigger and avalanche.
 That’s because it can affect morale or cause others to think about new opportunities and the need for a change.

 7 STEPS to Minimise Recruitment Risk

-Taking these facts into account, our experience as a business management consulting company and our expert knowledge in recruitment and selection, idResults has identified 7 critical steps that mitigate the risks of making the wrong decision and minimise the potential cost of recruitment.
-They provide a structured approach for recruiting, selecting and retaining talented people and apply to every company, regardless of size.
-Depending on the type of vacancy not every step may be necessary, but once these principles are adopted each step can be scaled up or down to suit the business.
+Drawing on experience and research results, idResults has identified 7 critical steps to mitigate the risks of making the wrong decision and minimise the potential cost to your business They provide a structured approach for recruiting, selecting and retaining talented people and apply to every company, regardless of size.
+The time and effort required for each step will depend on the organisation and the position and once adopted each step can be scaled up or down to suit the business.

-Structured Selection Process - a standard interview plan prepared using methods of targeted selection and with scored assessments for objectivity.
+Structured Selection Process - a standard interview plan prepared using methods such as targeted selection with scored assessments for objectivity.